npm/npm/README.md

 ## How to add dependencies to your package.json file?

-you add them manually. see `npm json` for help about package.json.
+you add them manually. see `npm help json` for help about package.json.

 you may also: `cd` into your project folder and execute: `npm ls` to see what versions are installed.